AlexMackey1/MusicVisuals/README.md

 | 3:04 - 4:09 | Sergei | 2 |
 | 4:09 - 5:59 | Aaron | 1 |

-Apart from that you can use "p" to pause the audion and you can use the number keys above to manually chnage between the visualizations.
+Apart from that you can use "p" to pause the audio and you can use the number keys above to manually change between the visualizations.

 ### How it works
 # Alex